krosengr4/the-dev-deli/README.md

 - Chips are added by the bag and can be customized by the type of chips.
 - Sandwiches can be customized by size (4", 8" or 12"), type of bread, type of meat, option for extra meat, type of cheese, option for extra cheese, toppings, sauces, and an option for the sandwich to be toasted.
-- A user can also add one of the signature sandwiches the shop sells to an order, or they can create their own and fully customize a sandwich to add.
+- A user can also select one of the signature sandwiches the shop sells to add to an order.
-- After a user chooses one of the signature sandwiches, or chooses to create their own sandwich and goes through the process of customizing a sandwich, the application confirms that everything on the sandwich is correct before adding it to the order.

 ---